Healthy House

 A house with a low infiltration rating must have means of allowing fresh air into the house and means of exhausting stale or contaminated air.
 To this end, manually operated 5-inch (12.7 cm) inlet vents were installed in the east and west walls.
 A 70 cubic feet per minute, outside exhausted, bathroom exhaust fan was installed in the bathroom.
 A standard range hood exhaust fan, again outside exhausted, was installed in the kitchen.

-A mode is available so that when the amount of 120 volt AC house power being used drops below a certain point, such as a couple watts, the inverter is turned off (to conserve power).
+A mode is available in the photovoltaic system so that when the amount of 120 volt AC house power being used drops below a certain point, such as a couple watts, the inverter is turned off (to conserve power).
 A test pulse is sent to the house every couple seconds or so to see if someone has turned on an appliance, in which case the inverter comes back on line for normal 120 volt AC power.
 By carefully managing the house electrical loads, and using DC powered appliances, such as refrigerator and freezer, it is possible for the 120 volt AC power into the house to be automatically off much of the time except when really needed.
-People with EHS who have visited reported they felt much better when the AC power turned itself off.
+People with EHS who have visited said they felt much better when the AC power turned itself off.

 The result is a house with the following characteristics -